 Filter Size: You can think of this as the pixel size of the enhanced depth.
 This parameter will fill holes in your depth data and reduce depth noise - depth noise - Noise in the depth data caused by the way in which a sensor detects depth, by projecting an infrared pattern onto a surface. .
 Start with a moderate value around 2-4.
 Increase if you have a lot of depth noise - depth noise - Noise in the depth data caused by the way in which a sensor detects depth, by projecting an infrared pattern onto a surface. .
 Decrease if you are losing depth details, most noticeable around facial details.

 Color Contribution: The percentage of how much the color video with influence the depth data.
 This is particularly noticable when you have edges well defined in your color video that are not clear in the depth data alone.
 Increasing the color contribution in this case will allow the refinement algorithm to pull more cues from the color in order to modify the depth.
-In many cases, this creates a smoothing of your depth data and can almost act as a Gaussian blur to sometimes pixelated depth.
+In many cases, this creates a smoothing of your depth data and can almost act as a Gaussian blur.

 - Fill Amount: Complements the Filter Size by providing a secondary fill value.
 Leave at the default value of 4 unless you are dealing with holes or abrupt clipping in your depth.
 Decrease the value to remove these artifacts.

 Apply automatic Kinect Mask: allows you to remove any background data that still may be available in your custom mask.